In this article

 • Fixed vs. variable expenses: Fixed expenses are recurring costs that are the same each time you pay them, like rent payments and employee salaries.
 Variable expenses, on the other hand, are recurring costs that fluctuate—typically based on usage.
 Utility bills and raw material costs are examples of variable expenses.

-By leveraging multiple business expense categories, you empower yourself to slice and dice your expenses in various ways to truly understand how your business spends its money and where you can potentially cut back.
+By leveraging multiple business expense categories, you’re empowered to slice and dice your expenses in various ways to truly understand how your business spends its money and where you can potentially cut back.

 Simplify your LLC’s expense management with Ramp

-Managing your LLC’s business expenses can be complicated, especially if you’re trying to get by with a spreadsheet.
+Managing your LLC’s business expenses can be complicated, especially if you’re getting by with a spreadsheet.
 Paper receipts, mileage calculations, and manual approvals all point to a tedious, time-consuming process for whoever is in charge.

-With Ramp’s expense management platform, you can streamline many of the steps above in order to implement a truly efficient expense management process:
+Ramp’s expense management platform streamlines many of the steps above to implement a truly efficient expense management process:

 • Upload your expense policy directly into Ramp to block out-of-policy spending before it happens